Rising stars: Sgt. Raven Maldonado and Sgt. Jaden Huston selected for Army Medical Department Enlisted Commissioning Program

-U.S. Army Sgt.
-Raven Maldonado, a combat medic specialist assigned to the Pediatric Clinic, and U.S. Army Sgt.
-Jaden Huston, a combat medic specialist assigned to McDonald Army Health Center, pose for a photo at Joint Base Langley-Eustis, Va., Dec.
-23, 2025.
-Maldonado and Huston were selected for the Army Medical Department Enlisted Commissioning Program (AECP), which enables enlisted Soldiers to earn a Bachelor of Science in Nursing and commission as officers in the Army Nurse Corps.
+Joint Base Langley-Eustis, VA — In a notable achievement for McDonald Army Health Center, two 68W combat medic specialist noncommissioned officers, Sgt.
+Raven Maldonado and Sgt.
+Jaden Huston, have been selected for the highly competitive Army Medical Department Enlisted Commissioning Program (AECP).
+The program enables enlisted Soldiers to earn a Bachelor of Science in Nursing and commission as second lieutenants in the Army Nurse Corps.

+“The AECP program is an integral pipeline for enlisted soldiers with the highest potential to join the Army Nurse Corps.
+Making it through the highly selective AECP process is extremely predictive of future success in the Army Medical Department,” said Lt.
+Col. Michael F. Brown III, commander and director of McDonald Army Health Center.
+“Leader development is one of our organizational priorities, but truth be told, these leaders already had the drive and fortitude to succeed.
+However, their fellow MCAHC soldiers will see and follow Sgt.
+Maldonado and Sgt.
+Huston’s example and set their own goals for the future.”

+Selection into AECP represents a significant investment in the future of Army medicine and reflects the Army’s commitment to talent development and professional growth within its enlisted ranks.

 |Date Taken: